dianamocanu05/Proiect-TW/REGULATIONS.md

 The **view** is how the data is displayed.
 In this todo application, that will be the rendered HTML in the DOM and CSS.

 The **controller** connects the model and the view.
 It takes user input, such as clicking or typing, and handles callbacks for user interactions.

+### c.On the go observations:
+1. For creating database, used sqlite's utilitary mode .csv
+2. For generating the Accident model, used sequelize-auto 3.